How Does Anchor Text Indexing Work?

 Filed July 3, 2003

 Provided is a method and system for indexing documents in a collection of linked documents.
-A link log, including one or more pairings of source documents and target documents is accessed.
+First, a link log, including one or more pairings of source documents and target documents, is accessed.

-A sorted anchor map, containing one or more target document to source document pairings, is generated.
+A sorted anchor map containing one or more target documents to source document pairings is made.
 The pairings in the sorted anchor map are ordered based on target document identifiers.

 Different Layers and Different Crawling Rates

 The base layer of this data structure is made up of a sequence of segments.
-Each of those might cover more than two hundred million uniform resource locations (URLs), though that number may have changed since this patent was written.
-Together, segments represent a substantial percentage of the addressable URLs in the entire Internet.
-Periodically (e.g., daily) one of the segments may be crawled.
+Each of those might cover more than two hundred million uniform resource locations (URLs).
+That number may have changed since this patent was written.
+Together, segments represent a substantial percentage of the addressable URLs on the entire Internet.
+In addition, periodically (e.g., daily), one of the segments may be crawled.

 Daily Crawl Layer

 In addition to segments, there exists a daily crawl layer.
 In one version of this process, the daily crawl layer might cover more than fifty million URLs.
 The URLs in this daily crawl layer are crawled more frequently than the URLs in segments.
-These can also include high priority URLs that are discovered by system during a current crawling period.
+These can also include high-priority URLs that are discovered by the system during a current crawling period.

 Optional Real-Time Layer

-Another layer might be an optional real-time layer, that could be comprised of more than five million URLs.
-The URLs in a real-time layer are those URLs that are to be crawled multiple times during a given epoch (e.g., multiple times per day).
+Another layer might be an optional real-time layer that could be comprised of more than five million URLs.
+The URLs in a real-time layer are URLs that get crawled many times during a given epoch (e.g., many times per day).
 Some URLs in an optional real-time layer are crawled every few minutes.
-Real-time layer also comprises newly discovered URLs that have not been crawled but should be crawled as soon as possible.
+The real-time layer also comprises newly discovered URLs that have not been crawled but should be crawled as soon as possible.
 It does make sense that the crawling rates of real-time pages are widespread so that the search index returns updated information.

 Same Robots for All Layers

 The URLs in the different layers are all crawled by the same robots but at different crawling rates, and the results of the crawl are placed in indexes that correspond to those different layers.
-A scheduling program bases the crawls for those layers based on the historical (or expected) frequency of change of the content of the web pages at the URLs and on a measure of URL importance.
+A scheduling program bases the crawling rates for those layers based on the historical (or expected) frequency of change of the content of the web pages at the URLs and on a measure of URL importance.